SHRUTHII2006/Module-15/Build a Binary Tree with String Values.md

 1. **Start the program.**
 2. **Import** the `Node` class from the `binarytree` module.
 3. **Create a root node** using the `Node` class and assign a floating-point value.
-4. **Create left and right child nodes** for the root with float values.
+4. **Create left and right child nodes** for the root with string values.
 5. **Convert the tree** to a list and print the list of nodes.
 6. **End the program.**